kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 A plain `UIImageView` shows the still frame instead.

-On macOS, `NSImageView.imageScaling` only ever fits the image inside the view. `AnimatedImageView.isAspectFillEnabled` is the missing aspect-fill mode – the view draws the frames itself while it is on – and it is what ``AnimatedImage/resizable(contentMode:)`` uses for `.fill`.

 The view plays only while it is in a window, so an animation in a cell that scrolls out of sight stops decoding frames and picks up where it left off when it comes back.
 Call ``AnimatedImageView/prepareForReuse()`` from your cell's `prepareForReuse()`.